huggingface/diffusers/docs/source/en/training/instructpix2pix.md

 pip install -e .
 ```

-Then cd in the example folder
+Then cd in the [examples folder](https://github.com/huggingface/diffusers/tree/main/examples/instruct_pix2pix):
 ```bash
 cd examples/instruct_pix2pix
 ```

-Now run
+Now run:
 ```bash
 pip install -r requirements.txt
 ```

-And initialize an [🤗Accelerate](https://github.com/huggingface/accelerate/) environment with:
+And initialize an [🤗 Accelerate](https://github.com/huggingface/accelerate/) environment with:

 ```bash
 accelerate config
 ```

-Or for a default accelerate configuration without answering questions about your environment
+Or for a default accelerate configuration without answering questions about your environment:

 ```bash
 accelerate config default
 ```

-Or if your environment doesn't support an interactive shell e.g. a notebook
+Or if your environment doesn't support an interactive shell e.g. a notebook:

 ```python
 from accelerate.utils import write_basic_config

 write_basic_config()
 ```

+When running `accelerate config`, if we specify torch compile mode to True there can be dramatic speedups.

 ### Toy example